shaolaizheyitao/MQTT/SYS-Topics.md

 * **$SYS/broker/load/sockets/+**:
 The moving average of the number of socket connections opened to the broker over different time intervals.
 The final "+" of the hierarchy can be 1min, 5min or 15min.
 The value returned represents the number of socket connections in 1 minute, averaged over 1, 5 or 15 minutes.

+* **$SYS/broker/messages/inflight**:
+The number of messages with QoS>0 that are awaiting acknowledgments.

+* **$SYS/broker/messages/stored**:
+The number of messages currently held in the message store.
+This includes retained messages and messages queued for durable clients.

 * **$SYS/broker/timestamp**:
 The timestamp at which this particular build of the broker was made.
 Static.